THE SKREN SUCCESSION

 ENGAGEMENT METRIC: 5.8/10.0 VOCAL PROJECTION: INSUFFICIENT EYE-LINE DEPTH: 41% OPTIMAL RANGE

-"I regret to inform that vocal projection is insufficient quality.
+The voice continued, “I regret to inform that vocal projection is insufficient quality.
 Eye-line depth demonstrates 41 percent of optimal range parameter.
 It is highly advised to increase volume parameter by twenty percent and maintain eye-line depth intensity.
-Thank you for your cooperation with MiyoVox system."
+Thank you for your cooperation with MiyoVox system.”

-The show ran for six nights.
-Jason's parents didn't come to any of them.
+The Odd Couple ran for six nights.
+Jason’s parents didn’t come to any of them.
 His mother said she had a shift, which was probably true.
-His father said he didn't "really get that kind of thing," which was definitely true.
-Jason told himself he didn't care, and almost believed it.
+His father said he didn’t “really get that kind of thing,” which was definitely true.
+Jason told himself he didn’t care, and almost believed it.

 A year went by.